STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Bipedal Navigation Planning

 Given a user-defined instability limit $\delta_{\rm limit}$ and the risk level $\alpha$, we compute the risk-sensitive stability-aware command \mbox{$a^* = (v^*, w^*)$}, which characterizes the traversability of the given local map patch~$m_{\rm ego}$:

-where $\operatorname{VaR}(\cdot)$ denotes the Value at Risk~\cite{cornuejols2018optimization}, calculated from the predicted mean and variance under a Gaussian assumption.
+where $\operatorname{VaR}(\cdot)$ denotes the Value at Risk~\cite{fan2021step}, calculated from the predicted mean and variance under a Gaussian assumption.
 This fastest velocity is found approximately by sweeping the command velocity from its maximum candidate $a_{\rm max} = (0.5\;m/s, 0.75\;rad/s)$ downward to zero as in Fig. \ref{fig:sweeping downward algorithm}, with a resolution $\Delta a = (0.05\;m/s, 0.075\;rad/s)$.
 For terrains where the predicted instability exceeds the threshold even at zero command velocity, we assign minimal values of 0.001 m/s and 0.001 rad/s as the stability-aware command velocities, respectively, to penalize traversal through those regions.
 Note that $\delta_{\rm limit}$ is a robot-specific hyperparameter that does not need to be adjusted according to environmental conditions, but instead serves to configure the robot’s stability during locomotion.
 In this paper, we use $\delta_{\rm limit} = 3$ and $\alpha = 0.97$.
 Representing traversability as the fastest command velocity under an instability constraint allows the planner to generate navigation-time-optimal paths without weight tuning, while keeping instability within acceptable bounds.
-This velocity can also be used to constrain the local MPC planner, ensuring stable execution of the high-level navigation plan.
+This velocity can also be used to constrain the local MPC planner, ensuring stable execution of the high-level navigation plan. \begin{rem}[Use of risk-sensitive traversability] We observe that as command velocity increases, the predicted instability grows in a superlinear manner with increasing uncertainty, particularly on steep terrain.
+By accounting for this behavior, VaR is incorporated to mitigate overestimation of safe velocities and promote stable navigation under uncertainty. \end{rem}